-Back when I was still in college, I started working on a lot of projects.
-Other students did the same, but to gain an edge, I turned to hosting and cloud services.
-This led me down a deep rabbit hole of FREE VPS Services, Dockerfiles and many other things.
+Back in college, I worked on a lot of projects.
+Other students did the same, but I gained an edge by learning hosting and cloud services early.
+That sent me down a rabbit hole of free VPS services, Dockerfiles, and whatever else I could find.

-I have been approached by many of my colleagues, classmates and even random strangers on reddit to help them host their college project, freelance gig or their brand-new SaaS products.
+Classmates and strangers on reddit kept asking me to help them host their college projects, freelance gigs, or new SaaS products.

-So here it is: a one stop guide to free hosting — everything here either provides a free tier or has a freemium pricing model.
+So here it is: a guide to free hosting.
+Everything here either provides a free tier or has a freemium pricing model.

 Frontend